K4liber/subinterpreters/README.md

 - Dictionary keys
 - Attribute names

-Using shared cached objects in this manner and manipulating their reference counts unsafely can result in serious issues.
-This example highlights why it's crucial for extension modules, especially those releasing the GIL, to manage the lifecycle and reference counts of Python objects correctly.
+Unsafe manipulations of shared cached objects and their reference counts can lead to critical errors.
+This is why extension modules, especially those that release the GIL, must handle reference counts and the lifecycle of Python objects with care.

 ```python
 from concurrent.futures import ThreadPoolExecutor